How High Should Stair Railing Be

 Test with a mockup

 If you’re unsure, build a temporary mockup using a piece of scrap wood or a sturdy cardboard strip at the measured height.
 Walk up and down the stairs a few times.
-Does the rail feel natural?
-Can you grip it comfortably with your fingers wrapped around?
+Still, can you grip it comfortably with your fingers wrapped around?
+Still, does the rail feel natural?
 Adjust as needed before committing to permanent hardware.

 Consider user height

 A one‑size‑fits‑all approach rarely works.
-Practically speaking, if the staircase will see a mix of tall adults and shorter individuals, aim for the middle of the range — around 36 inches.
+If the staircase will see a mix of tall adults and shorter individuals, aim for the middle of the range — around 36 inches.
 That midpoint tends to accommodate most users without forcing awkward postures.

 Choose the right material